 When did you decide to become an author?

 I didn’t plan on being an author.
-In college, I studied visual art and psychology, and in graduate school, I studied expressive therapies and learned about helping people through the arts.
-It wasn’t until after my son was born that I started reading picture books and was inspired to write one.
-Before that I was a/n:
+It wasn’t until after my son was born and we started reading picture books that I was inspired to write one.
+Before that I was:

 Where do you get your ideas?